ZosBHAI/tech_notes/technical_notes/Liquid_Clustering.md

 OPTIMIZE transactions;
 ```

-## Current Limitations & Recommendation

-Databricks recommends liquid clustering for all new Delta tables \[[7](https://docs.databricks.com/en/delta/clustering.html)\].
-Based on the above, it can be particularly beneficial for the following scenarios:
-- Tables are often filtered by columns with different cardinalities
-- Tables have a significant skew in data distribution
-- Tables grow quickly and require maintenance and tuning effort
-- Tables have concurrent write requirements
-- Tables have access patterns that change over time
-- Tables where a typical partition key could leave the table with too many or too few partitions.

-As of writing this article, Delta liquid clustering is in Public Preview.
-The following limitations exist \[[7](https://docs.databricks.com/en/delta/clustering.html)\]:

-- You can only specify columns with statistics collected for clustering keys.
-By default, the first 32 columns in a Delta table have statistics collected.
-- You can specify up to 4 columns as clustering keys.
-- Structured Streaming workloads do not support clustering-on-write.

----
 ## Can I Use Both Partitioning and Liquid Clustering ?
 Absolutely.
 A hybrid approach is often the sweet spot.
 For **example**, coarse partitioning by year, combined with Liquid Clustering by product or region, can give you the best of both worlds.
 Just make sure your query patterns align with how your data is structured and clustered.
 ## When to Use Liquid Clustering or Partitioning for Delta Lake?

 Partitioning of small tables is not efficient because of the overhead when reading from multiple small files.
 Spark prefers larger Parquet files, so too much partitioning doesn’t work that well.